Franklin News Foundation

-The Franklin News Foundation, previously the Franklin Center for Government and Public Integrity, is an online nonprofit news organization in the United States that publishes news and commentary from a free market, limited government perspective on state and local politics.
-The Franklin New Foundation's journalism platform is called The Center Square.
+The Franklin News Foundation, previously the Franklin Center for Government and Public Integrity, is an American online nonprofit news organization that publishes news and commentary from a conservative and free market, limited government perspective on state and local politics.
+Its journalism platform is called The Center Square, rebranded from Watchdog.org.
+Founded in 2009 in North Dakota, the organization moved to Virginia and is now based in Chicago.
+The foundation operates Chalkboard News, America's Talking Network, and the Illinois Radio Network in addition to its newswire services.

-The Franklin News Foundation's stated mission is "to hold government accountable through objective, balanced, citizen-focused public journalism with a taxpayer sensibility."
-Chris Krug serves as the organization's president.
+It was associated with reporting in 41 states as of its second year, but it scaled back later in the 2010s.
+Its stated mission is "to hold government accountable through objective, balanced, citizen-focused public journalism with a taxpayer sensibility."
+Much of its funding has come from conservative and Republican-connected large donors, especially via Donors Trust.
+Chris Krug is the foundation's president.

 History

+2009 founding

-The Franklin Center was founded in 2009 with an initial sponsorship grant from the Sam Adams Alliance.
+The Franklin Center was founded in January 2009 with an initial sponsorship grant from the Sam Adams Alliance, a conservative think tank.
+It was described that year by the Associated Press as "a government watchdog group led by former Republican staffers".
 One of its founders was Jason Stverak, a prior executive director of the North Dakota Republican Party.
 The organization was originally based in Bismarck, North Dakota, before moving to Alexandria, Virginia.
-Nicole Neily was appointed the Franklin Center’s president in March 2016.
-In April 2017, the Franklin Center acquired the non-profit, non-partisan news service Illinois News Network and its associated assets from the Illinois Policy Institute, with INN publisher Chris Krug being named President of the Franklin Center and the headquarters moving to Chicago, Illinois.

-News bureaus and affiliates

 In September 2009, the Franklin Center launched Watchdog.org, a network of state-based journalists who investigate and report on state and local government.
-Watchdog.org covers news that involves "public officials, public programs and the taxpayer money that supports them."
+Stories from the state news bureaus were linked on Watchdog.org and syndicated for newspapers.

 The Franklin Center is an associate member of the State Policy Network, a consortium of conservative and libertarian think tanks which focus on state-level policy.
 The Franklin Center partnered with the State Policy Network to help establish news websites and hire reporters in each of the State Policy Network think tanks.
-Thirty news bureaus were established in the first year and 41 in the second year, almost all in State Policy Network think tanks.
+Thirty news bureaus were established in the first year and 41 as of the second year, almost all in State Policy Network think tanks.